-- 1. Follow the future land use pattern mapped and described in this Plan when considering development and land use decisions, such as rezoning requests. - as rezoning requests.
-2. In general, preserve established neighborhoods and public open space while A variety of architectural housing styles, such as Cape Cod, are in the neighborhood.

-- 3. Encourage sustainable initiatives throughout the Area. - 4.
+- Follow the future land use pattern mapped and described in this Plan when considering development and land use decisions, such as rezoning requests. - 2.
+In general, preserve established neighborhoods and public open space while directing redevelopment and change to Focus Areas, often in mixed-use formats. - 3.
+Encourage sustainable initiatives throughout the Area. - 4.
 Collaborate with private property owners, developers, and neighbors to realize the greatest potential for each new development and redevelopment site envisioned under this Plan. - 5.
 Ensure smooth transitions and connections between pre-existing, potentially conflicting neighboring land uses, such as where commercial property abuts residential neighborhoods, through code enforcement, noise and odor controls, and vegetation and fencing for buffering. - 6.
 Encourage consistent City-wide enforcement of existing building and property maintenance codes to maintain property values and the overall appearance of the Hoyt Park Area. - 7.
 Require high quality (i.e., durable, classic design, safe, orderly) development and encourage designs that support the community identity goals of this Plan. - 8.
 Generally promote the mixture of compatible land uses on the same site and in the same building as components of redevelopment projects within most Focus Areas (e.g., mixed-use development), except where single-use buildings and sites will be more responsive to the requirements of the site, building, area, or market. - 9.
 Encourage land use patterns and development intensities that facilitate and complement alternative forms of transportation, including walking, biking, and bus service.